mikesten/compass-respond/README.md

 Usage
 ------

-First add compass-respond-to to your Gemfile:
+First add compass-respond to your Gemfile:

-    gem "compass-respond-to"
+    gem "compass-respond"

 And require compass-respond-to in your compass.rb or config.rb:

-    require "compass-respond-to"
+    require "compass-respond"

 Then you can import the mixin you want into your .sass file: